Chirping compact stars: gravitational radiation and detection degeneracy with binary systems A conceptual pathfinder for space-based gravitational-wave observatories: CEL-binary degeneracy

 \joseprd{ It could be argued that the signal match is not exact for the range of frequencies considered.
 However, it must be noticed that, since both systems are quasi-monochromatic, differences between the evolution parameters appear when the frequency changes appreciably.
 They become out of phase only when the observation is performed over very long periods of time $\gg 4$~yr. }

 \joseprd{ We now estimate how much the systems get out of phase by integrating $\Delta Q_{\omega} = |Q_{\omega}^{\rm CEL} - Q_{\omega}^{\rm bin}|$, during $1$~yr, i.e.

 where $\omega_0$ is the initial observed GW angular frequency and $\omega_{\rm 1yr}$ is the GW angular frequency after $1$~yr.
 The results are presented in Table~\ref{tb:equiv}.
 As observed, phase differences are extremely small for most of the considered values of $M_{\rm CEL}$ and $n$.
-At very low frequency, the systems (CEL and binary) are monochromatic and show full degeneracy.}
+The systems (CEL and binary) are monochromatic at very low frequencies and show full degeneracy.}

-\joseprd{ Regarding the GW amplitude we found that $h_c \propto f^{-1/5}$ and this holds almost for any $n$.
+\joseprd{ Regarding the GW amplitude, we found that $h_c \propto f^{-1/5}$ and this holds almost for any $n$.
 Therefore, the reference amplitude $h_0$ scales as} $h_0 \propto f^{-1/5 - \alpha/2}$.

-\joseprd{Despite of the fact that in the limit $n\to 3$ the intrinsic phase-time evolution of the \CEL\ and the binary tend to follow the same power-law exponent, the \CEL\ amplitude $h_0 \propto f^{0.63}$ grows with a different (but nearly equal) exponent.
-For example, once the phase has been matched by some chirp mass, the distance to the source can be chosen to match the GW amplitudes.
+\joseprd{Although in the limit $n\to 3$ the intrinsic phase-time evolution of the \CEL\ and the binary tend to follow the same power-law exponent, the \CEL\ amplitude $h_0 \propto f^{0.63}$ grows with a different (but nearly equal) exponent.
+For example, once some chirp mass has matched the phase, the distance to the source can be chosen to match the GW amplitudes.
 We have found that the distances must be of the same order.
 Again, since the exponents are nearly equal and the evolution during observing time is slow, the GW amplitudes remain nearly equal, as shown in the examples of Table~\ref{tb:equiv} and Fig.~\ref{fig:Q-DeltaQ}. }

 The end of the chirp regime for a binary depends on its nature.
-For the case of a DWD, this is generally given by the Roche-lobe overflow (RLOF).
-Thus, we set this frequency by using the Eggleton approximate formula for the effective Robe-lobe radius \cite{1983ApJ...268..368E}.
-The radius of each component has been obtained assuming a polytropic EOS with $n=1.5$ \cite{1967aits.book.....C}, since in this case the matching binary has low-mass components.
-RLOF frequencies for selected DWDs are reported in Table~\ref{tb:equiv}.
+For the case of a double white dwarf, this is generally given by the Roche-lobe overflow.
+Thus, we set this frequency using the Eggleton approximate formula for the effective Robe-lobe radius \cite{1983ApJ...268..368E}.
+The radius of each component has been obtained assuming a polytropic equation of state with $n=1.5$ \cite{1967aits.book.....C}, since in this case, the matching binary has low-mass components.
+Roche-lobe overflow frequencies for selected double white dwarfs are reported in Table~\ref{tb:equiv}.
 For the case of an EMRI, the limit is due to the tidal disruption of the less massive component.
 The GW frequency at tidal disruption is:

 where $R_2$ is the radius of the (less massive) component $m_2$, and the tidal radius is $r_{\rm td}\approx 2.4q^{-1/3}R_2$ \cite{chandrasekharellipsoidal} (see also Table~\ref{tb:equiv}).